ae6rt/decap/README.md

 }
 ```

-If this file exists, decap can query the repository manager for
+If this file exists, Decap will query the repository manager for
 branches on the project.
-Knowing the branches, decap can offer to
+Knowing the branches, Decap can offer to
-let the user build a particular branch on project.
+let the user build a particular branch on a project.
 Github is currently
 the only supported repository manager, but Stash and Bitbucket
-manager are planned.
+managers are planned.

-### Handling updates to the buildscripts repository
+### Handling updates to the build scripts repository

-Decap will refresh its representation of the buildscripts repository if you add a post-commit hook to this repository.
-Point the handler
+Decap will refresh its representation of the build scripts repository if you add a post-commit hook to the build scripts repository.
+Point the post commit URL
 at _baseURL_/hooks/buildscripts.
+Any HTTP post to this endpoint will force a refresh of the build script repository in the Decap webapp.

 ## Base Build Container Environment